SoftwareAG/c8y-docs/content/web-sdk-for-plugins/concepts.md

 * Dashboard: Adds a new view/tab to groups and devices, functioning as a container for widgets.
 * Data point table: Adds a widget to dashboards providing a visualization of measurements in tabular form.

+{{< c8y-admon-info >}}
-> **Info:** You can [extend](/web-sdk-for-plugins/hello-world/#target) the default applications of {{< product-c8y-iot >}} (Administration, Cockpit, Device Management) with new functionality.
+You can [extend](/web-sdk-for-plugins/hello-world/#target) the default applications of {{< product-c8y-iot >}} (Administration, Cockpit, Device Management) with new functionality.
 You must create a duplicate of the core application before you can extend it.
 To create a duplicate of an application, you can either [copy it via the UI](/users-guide/administration#clone-application) in the Administration application or [create a new application](/web-sdk-for-plugins/tab-plugin#dependencies) which uses the exact same plugins as the desired application.
+{{< /c8y-admon-info >}}

 ### Project structure

-Whenever you create a new application or plugin, you have to comply with the following folder structure.
+Whenever you create a new application or plugin, you must comply with the following folder structure.
 Otherwise the application or plugin will not work.

 The default folder structure of an application is as follows: